maikmerten/spu32/README.md

 The CPU supports following types of interrupts and exceptions:

 * software interrupts using the `ecall` and `ebreak` instructions
-* external interrupts raised, e.g., by a peripheral
+* external interrupts raised, e.g., by a peripheral device
 * illegal/unknown instructions

 If an interrupt occurs of any type occurs, the CPU will jump to `VECTOR_EXCEPTION`, where a handling routine should be present.